JadAoun1/RoboticsProjectPlanner/README.md

 ## Attributions

-This project was built with the help of several excellent open-source technologies and resources:
+This project was built with the help of these open-source technologies and resources:

 - **[Django](https://djangoproject.com/)** - The web framework that powers RoboPlanner's backend
 - **[PostgreSQL](https://postgresql.org/)** - Robust database management for secure data storage